qutip/qutip/doc/guide/guide-basics.rst

 .. warning:: Do not run QuTiP from the installation directory.

-To load the qutip modules, we must first call the import statement:
+To load the qutip modules, first call the import statement:

 .. code-block:: Python

    from qutip import *

-that will load all of the user available functions.
+This will load all of the user available functions.
 Often, we also need to import the NumPy and Matplotlib libraries with:

 .. code-block:: Python